 Adding a comment will also help to avoid mistakes.
 Indicate where the path comes from, for example, if it’s calculated and how.
 Also, what’s the intention of getting this information?
 It’s essential to enable faster debugging when something goes wrong.

 Always deal with errors.

 Have your Flow fail graciously when performing a “List rows present in a table” action and notify someone that something failed.
-It’s horrible to have failing Flows in Power Automate since they may go unlooked for a while or generate even worse errors.
-I have a template, and a template that you can use that will help you make your Flow resistant to issues.
+It’s horrible to have failing Flows in Power Automate since they may go unlooked-for a while or generate even worse errors.
+I have a template that you can use to help you make your Flow resistant to issues.
 You can check all details here.

 Back to the Power Automate Action Reference.